Shopify/hydrogen/.changeset/heavy-coins-tickle.md

 '@shopify/hydrogen': patch
 ---

-✨ add applyDefault option to createContentSecurityPolicy which allow use to add policy in front of the existing rules instead of overriding them.
-The default value of applyDefault option is false which is the current behaviour.
+✨ add `applyDefault` option to `createContentSecurityPolicy` which automatically adds Shopify domains to the content security policy, extending whatever rules are passed instead of overriding them.
+The default value of `applyDefault` option is false which is the current behavior.

 Example usage: